anyakara/distributed-comp/threadsafe_computing/README.md

 # Stack Data Structure - Lock-Based and Lock-Free Implementations
 This repository provides two implementations of the stack data structure in C++: one using locks (mutex) and the other using a lock-free approach.
 Both implementations are designed to demonstrate the key differences in handling concurrent access to the stack.
+Main purpose of the implementation to understand how to isolate a data structures's operations to set guards for most critical data-related operations.
+This is an example of a stack, but the versatility of the logic allows for a queue's, tree's, heap's data structure logic alike to be modified such that most crucial data operations modifying the structure can be made atomic and locked/released as needed to prevent data races across multithreaded applications.

 ## Table of Contents
 * Overview